00wz/DesktopAssistant/README.md

 - **Multiple simultaneous chats** — open as many conversations as needed, each running independently
 - **Conversation branching** — fork any message to explore alternative responses, similar to ChatGPT's branching model
 - **Manual summarization** — right-click any message and summarize the preceding context; a `SummaryNode` is inserted into the message tree, keeping the context window lean without losing history

+### Sub-Agents
+- **Recursive sub-agent creation** — enable per conversation; the agent can then spawn child agents to delegate subtasks
+- **Configurable sub-agents** — when creating a sub-agent the parent specifies its assistant profile (model, endpoint, temperature), system prompt, and whether the sub-agent can spawn its own sub-agents
+- **Task assignment to existing sub-agents** — the parent agent can send new tasks to already-created sub-agents, not just create new ones
+- **Conversation tree** — each sub-agent runs as a linked conversation visible in the sidebar, showing its status and relationship to the parent

 ### AI & LLM
 - **OpenAI-compatible providers** — works with OpenAI, Azure OpenAI, local models via Ollama, LM Studio, or any OpenAI-compatible endpoint